 As URBAN-15’s co-founder and artistic director, Catherine Cisneros has taken her performance company to several international festivals in Mexico and participated in the inaugurations parades of presidents Obama (2009), Bush (2001), and Clinton (1997).
-She studied in the art department of the University of Texas at Austin in the 1970s and later in the University of Houston sculpture department under James Surls and UH’s dance department under Jennifer Mitchel.
+She studied in the Art department of the University of Texas at Austin in the 1970s and later in the University of Houston Sculpture department under James Surls as well as UH’s Dance department under Jennifer Mitchel.
 She is an established dancer, drummer, and visual artist who has exhibited throughout Texas and Mexico.
 She is the recipient of the Artist Foundation of San Antonio’s Costume Design Award (2013), Mind Science Foundation’s Imagineers Award (1999), and the San Antonio Department of Arts and Cultural Affairs Choreographers Grant (1992).

-Jonathan Anderson holds a bachelor’s degree in Radio-Television-Film from the University of Texas at Austin.
-He is production director for our ON-LINE/IN-TIME Internet Streaming Project and serves as Project Manager for the annual Josiah Media Festival.
-He also teaches our CULTIVATION classes for seniors and youth and assists and performs with the Carnaval de San Anto performance ensemble.
-He performs regularly with local music group, Los de Este Noche.
+Jonathan Anderson holds a B.A. in Radio-Television-Film from the University of Texas at Austin.
+He is Production Director for URBAN-15’s ON-LINE/IN-TIME Internet Streaming Project and serves as Project Manager for the annual Josiah Media Festival.
+He also teaches our Cultivation classes for seniors and youth and assists and performs with the Carnaval de San Anto performance ensemble.
+He performs regularly with local music group Los de Este Noche.
 As a recognized percussionist, he has won several statewide honors including acceptance into TMEA’s Texas All-State Orchestra.

 Steve Austad worked 20 years as a pit and session drummer from California to Las Vegas before getting a bachelor’s degree in music education from California State University at Fullerton in 1980.
 He was a middle school band director for 11 years before moving to Texas.
 Today, he is director of U-15’s djembe ensemble, principal percussionist in U-15’s performance ensemble, and a teacher in the CULTIVATION youth and senior classes.
 Austad is also a skilled and valued fabricator of a variety of hand drums.